10 Alzheimer’s Signs to Look for When Visiting Family at Christmas

 4. Confusion with Time or Place

-When you are retired (or even on vacation), it is not out of the ordinary to lose track of the day of the week – but remembering later.
+When you are retired (or even on vacation), it is not out of the ordinary to lose track of the day of the week – but remember later.
 However, people with Alzheimer’s or another form of dementia may become confused about years, dates, or even places.

 A parent living with Alzheimer’s may also comment about wanting to go ‘home’ when they are home or reference someone who has long since passed.